swissup/swissup.github.io/m1/extensions/affiliatesuite/admin-interfaces-for-admins.md

 ### How to create banners?

 Your partners can use your affiliate banner on their website, blog or in social media.
-In order to create new banner or to edit an existing one, you can go `Templates Master / Affiliate Suite / Banners`.
+In order to create new banner or to edit the existing one, you can go `Templates Master / Affiliate Suite / Banners`.

 ![Affiliate program management](/images/m1/extensions/affiliate/banner.png)